1-10/zigsim/src/features/arkit.md

 In **MARKER** mode, ZIG SIM tracks pre-defined markers.
 The markers can be obtained here: *[zigsim-markers.zip](../zigsim-markers.zip)*

+In **BODY** mode, ZIG SIM tracks human body position and the 6DoF position of the device.

 ARKit command is only available in ZIG SIM Pro.
 Also, you cannot use NDI, ARKit and Image Detection simultaneously.